-Unless the context otherwise requires, all references in this Quarterly Report on Form 10-Q to "we," "our," "our," "our company," and "Allbirds" refer to Allbirds, Inc. and its subsidiaries.
+Unless the context otherwise requires, all references in this Quarterly Report on Form 10-Q to "we," "our," "our company," and "Allbirds" refer to Allbirds, Inc. and its subsidiaries.
 The Allbirds design logo, "Allbirds," and our other registered or common law trademarks, service marks, or trade names appearing in this Quarterly Report on Form 10-Q are the property of Allbirds, Inc. Other trade names, trademarks, and service marks used in this Quarterly Report on Form 10-Q are the property of their respective owners.
 Solely for convenience, we have omitted the ® and TM designations, as applicable, for the trademarks we name in this Quarterly Report on Form 10-Q.

 We announce material information to the public through a variety of means, including filings with the Securities and Exchange Commission, press releases, public conference calls, our website (allbirds.com), the investor relations section of our website (ir.allbirds.com), our Instagram account (@allbirds), our X account (@allbirds), our LinkedIn account (linkedin.com/company/allbirds), and our Facebook page (@weareallbirds).
 We use these channels to communicate with investors and the public about our company, our products, and other matters.
-Therefore, we encourage investors, the media and others interested in our company to review the information we make public in these locations, as such information could be deemed to be material information. ii
+Therefore, we encourage investors, the media and others interested in our company to review the information we nake public in these locations, as such information could be deemed to be material information.
+Information contained on, or that can be accessed through, our website or social media channels is not incorporated by reference in this Quarterly Report on Form 10-Q.